 The "soak-time" is determined through the method of fishing.
 Black sea bass pot fishermen deploy gear in three primary manners (Tom Burgess pers. comm.).
-The most common form of fishing (65% of all trips) is to deploy pots in the morning and retrieve them later in the day after a soak time of about 7 hours.
+The most common form of fishing (65% of all trips) is to deploy pots in the morning and retrieve them later in the day after a soak time of about 7-17 hours.
+Others retrieve them multiple times during the day.
 Most of the remaining trips are for multiple days (35%; Table 4-15).
 A few fishermen leave 100-150 pots out all season and collect them at the conclusion of the fishing season.
 However, most fishermen on multi-day trips deploy pots at night and retrieve them the next morning for a soak time of about 17 hours.
 During 2005-2008, only 14 fishermen deployed more than 55 pots for an average of 106 pots deployed per trip (Table 4-16).